Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Prototype development

 \subsection{Description}

-The Cryoscope Pathfinder is an f/2, 26 cm aperture, 16\,deg$^2$ field-of-view imager which will retire technological risk for the future $1.2$-meter, 50\,deg$^2$ field-of-view design.
-The field-of-view imaged by the Pathfinder at 7.1 arcsec/pixel is limited by the available detector and not the optical design.
-The Pathfinder's modest 260 cm aperture is selected such that its legacy H2RG detector ($2048\times2048$ pixels, 18 $\,\mu$m/pixel) and housing obstruct less than 15\% of the incident beam.
+The Cryoscope Pathfinder is an f/2, 26{\cm} aperture, 16{\sqdeg} field-of-view imager which will retire technological risk for the future $1.2$-meter, 50{\sqdeg} field-of-view design.
+The field-of-view imaged by the Pathfinder at 7.1\,\,arcsec/pixel is limited by the available detector and not the optical design.
+The Pathfinder's modest 26{\cm} aperture is selected such that its legacy H2RG detector ($2048\times2048$ pixels, 18{\um}/pixel) and housing obstruct less than 15\% of the incident beam.
 The telescope's focal ratio approximates that planned for the meter-scale Cryoscope.

 The Pathfinder's principal goal is to retire the technological risk inherent to the design of an Antarctic ultra-wide-field infrared surveyor detailed in \S\ref{sec2.2}.
-The Pathfinder will be the first infrared surveyor deployed at Dome C to measure the K-dark sky brightness over a near-continuous winter observing season.
+The Pathfinder will be the first infrared surveyor deployed at Dome C to measure the $K_{dark}$ sky brightness over a near-continuous winter observing season.
 To exploit the sensitivity gains driven by reduced sky background, the Pathfinder will also meet the requirement to minimize thermal background emission from the telescope itself to remain sky-background-limited.

 The Cryoscope Pathfinder has been designed, fabricated, and assembled by the Caltech Optical Observatories.
 All lenses and the diamond-turned aluminum primary mirror have been tested as a full assembly at ambient temperature on the bench (Figure~\ref{fig:benchtest_setup}).
 The on-axis wavefront error of the double meniscus telescope has been measured using a Zygo interferometer by illuminating the telescope in double-pass \citep{Earley2024}.
 A reference sphere mounted at the exit port of the Zygo is used to create a f/2 beam matching the focal ratio of the telescope.
 The focused light from the Zygo enters the telescope via a small 45$^\circ$-fold mirror just behind the central obscuration where the telescope focal plane is located.
 The telescope converts the focused light into a collimated beam that is reflected by a 25\,cm diameter reference flat, so that it is returned to the Zygo along the same optical path.